UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_2_MVVM/README.md

 Consider two possible scenarios:

 1. The user makes a change to a UI element that has a property bound to a ViewModel property.
 This automatically causes an update to the ViewModel property without the need to write any code.
 The setter of that property may (or may not) then process the value and pass it to the Model via a public API.
 A common task for ViewModel is data conversion and updates to the Model.
 2. A waiting network connection (invoked from within the Model) returns a new value and asynchronously updates a value in the model.
 This is advertised as an event.
 The ViewModel is listening for such events and so will observe the change.
-It then changes one of the bound properties which in-turn, provokes an automatic update in the UI
+It then might change one of the bound properties which in-turn, provokes an automatic update in the UI

 > The ViewModel is therefore the arbitrator between events in the View and events in the Model, marshalling data between them.